10up/wp-local-docker-v2/README.md

         - '/var/www/html/wp-content/themes/{my-theme}/node_modules'
         - '/var/www/html/wp-content/plugins/{my-plugin}/node_modules'
 ```

-Note: This action cannot be performed automatically as the specific paths to node_modules cannot be determined.
-You will need to manually determine the path where node_modules will be mounted onto the volume.
+Note: This action cannot be performed automatically as the specific paths to `node_modules/` cannot be determined.
+You will need to manually determine the path where `node_modules/` will be mounted onto the volume.

-Once you have made the appropriate changes in your docker-compose.yml file, you must stop and start for the changes to take effect.
-You can confirm things have worked.
+Once you have made the appropriate changes in your `docker-compose.yml` file, you must stop and start for the changes to take effect and confirm things have worked.

 ---
 ## Support Level